sh3ngsh3ng/Project-1/README.md

 # Mobile Responsiveness
 The strategy for mobile responsiveness is to size elements with ratio units (e.g. %, vh/vw, etc).
 Mobile responsive elements from bootstrap was also used where applicable.

-Due to the constraints of time and poor choice of strategy, mobile responsiveness does not cater for all range of device.
+Due to the constraints of time and choice of strategy, mobile responsiveness does not cater for all range of device.

 Below are the devices that can be supported:
 - 375px - Medium Mobile (E.g. Iphones 6 to X)
 - 768px - Tablets (E.g. IPad)
 - 1024px - Laptop

-Link to view the screen sizes:
+Link to screen sizes view:
 - https://docs.google.com/presentation/d/19_yJY0TIJ8dx-SuCxX0KJDnHkZBysldYS733h6TCWeU/edit?usp=sharing

 ### Note for other sizes:
 - For the sizes smaller than 375px, elements can be adjusted to avoid overlapping.
-- For sizes larger than 1025px, elements do not overlap.
+- For sizes larger than 1024px, elements do not overlap.
 But sizing of elements can be better adjusted.

 # Test Cases